razshare/sveltekit-sse/README.md

 Let's call them `TClient` and `TServer`.

 In order for this to work `TClient` should always be lesser than `TServer`.\
-If possible, you should also take into account network latency and add a bit more padding to `TClient`.
+If possible, you should also take into account network latency and add a bit more padding to either `TClient` of `TServer`.